BuildBoy12-SL/CustomDeathMessages/README.md

 Open the .config file with a text editor and scroll down until you find the "CustomDeathMessages" section.
 This is where you will add your custom death messages.

-The first thing you should do is to add the allowed classes and death reasons.
-These are the only classes and death reasons that the plugin will recognize, so make sure to only use the ones that are allowed.
+The first thing you should do is to add the allowed roles and death reasons.
+These are the only roles and death reasons that the plugin will recognize, so make sure to only use the ones that are allowed.

 To add a class or death reason, you should write it in the following format: